Home

 He toured the silk producing regions extensively to learn about the source of the raw silk, studied the silk weaving process, the finished products and examined the prevailing state of the industry.

+In 1947, the Thai silk industry was in the doldrums.
 Over the last 40 years, it was battered by the competition from the textiles mills of the developed West, the economic depression and later, World War II.

-Thompson persevered and finally found a Muslim community of weavers living in the village of Ban Krue by the Saan Saab Canal.
-This discovery had two fortunate consequents.
+Most of the weavers had given up on the trade and switched to other means of living.
+Thompson persevered and finally found a Cham Muslim community of Thai silk weavers living in the village of Ban Krua by the Saan Saab Canal.
+This discovery had two fortunate results.

 Firstly, it helped revived Thai silk weaving.
-Secondly, through his frequent visits to Ban Krue, he noticed a piece of land across the canal from the village.
+Secondly, through his frequent visits to Ban Krua, he noticed a piece of land across the canal from the village.
 This was to be the birth of another brilliant idea, as we shall see later.

 Thompson managed to persuade some of these weavers to start weaving some samples for him.
 In 1947, he brought the completed samples to America and convinced Vogue the fashion magazine to publish an article, which took the fashion world by storm.

-Subsequently, the Jim Thompson Thai Silk Company was started in 1948 and the weaving of Thai silk commenced in earnest.
+Subsequently, the Thai Silk Company was started in 1948 and the weaving of Thai silk commenced in earnest.
 In time the outlets expanded and today there are Thai silk outlets in Bangkok, Chiang Mai, Hua Hin, Pataya, Phuket and Samui.

-For Bangkok, please see Jim Thompson outlets in Bangkok.
+These are the Jim Thompson outlets in Bangkok.

 For his untiring efforts in reviving the Thai silk industry, Jim Thompson was awarded the Order of the White Elephant, an award to foreigners for exceptional service to Thailand.

-Inspired by the scenic beauty of the land across the canal in Ban Krue, Thompson developed the idea of building a traditional Thai house on that land by the canal.
-He had such houses from various parts of Thailand brought to Bangkok and reassembled into a showpiece in traditional Thai architecture.
+Inspired by the scenic beauty of the land across the canal in Ban Krua, Thompson developed the idea of building a traditional Thai house on that land by the canal.

 As soon as he moved in, the Jim Thompson House quickly became a center of social activity for the gregarious American from Delaware.

-In 1967, Thompson went for a holiday in the Cameron Highlands, Malaysia.
 While he was out on a jungle walk, he vanished without a trace and all efforts to find him were in vain.
-His disappearance remained an unsolved mystery to this day.
+His disappearance remain an unsolved mystery to this day.

 What we can be sure of is that Jim Thompson left behind a legacy in the Thai silk industry with the numerous silk outlets in Thailand and the world.
 The Jim Thompson House still stands today in memory of his efforts to preserve Thai architecture and art.